P-Prathyusha12/Enterprise-order-system/README.md

-# 🏢 Enterprise Order System (Monolith Edition)
+# 🏢 Enterprise Order System

-A consolidated, production-ready **Monolithic** application built with **Spring Boot** and **MySQL**.
+A consolidated, production-ready  application built with **Spring Boot** and **MySQL**.
 It replicates the identical business rules, transaction validations, and compensating rollbacks of the microservices edition, but executes synchronously inside a single runtime on port `8080` without requiring Apache Kafka, ZooKeeper, or an API Gateway.

 ---